By Marianna Spence, CFSA Membership Coordinator

 What good things – time outdoors, good feed and pasture, sunshine, or humane processing – could possibly have been given to a turkey sold at a big box grocery store for as low as $0.47/pound?
 Not much, unfortunately.
 So use your Thanksgiving feast as an affirmation of your commitment to sustainable agriculture or as a good excuse to start a new tradition!

-Check out this list we’ve put together of fifteen CFSA Member farms raising turkeys for the holidays.
+Check out this list we’ve put together of CFSA Member farms raising turkeys for the holidays.
 You’ll find contact information, details on how to order, and a description of their turkey production practices.
 If you don’t see a farm close to you, you can expand your search by talking to farmers at your local market or asking your favorite farm-to-table restaurant where they source poultry.
 A quick chat with the farmer or perusal of their website should inform you that their production practices align with your values.

 Gobble, gobble!
 (Tip: Our regions are large!
 If you don’t see anything in your region, check an adjacent region.)